Roseman University of Health Sciences

 Bachelor of Science in Nursing (BSN)

-Admissions Application and Process
+Admissions Review and Selection

 Roseman University of Health Sciences offers a full-time 18-month Bachelor of Science in Nursing (BSN) degree.
 The 18-month program admits a class in January (South Jordan, UT campus) and in August (Henderson, NV campus).